mobiliabrus/tourbook/docs/episode-1.md

 ### South Korea

-The year I became a sales champion, the prize was a trip.
-Due to the outbreak of the Red Shirt Movement in Thailand, I chose to go to South Korea.
-It was my first time abroad and my first time on a plane.
+The year I was crowned Sales Champion, the reward was a trip.
+However, due to the Red Shirt Movement outbreak in Thailand, I had to visit South Korea instead.
+It was my first time traveling abroad and my maiden voyage on an airplane.

 ```<a-flight>
 flight:CA125